Students are required to take a mid term exam, followed by a final exam. In addition, students have to take quizzes and write term reports.

 At North Nazimabad campus, admissions in MBA (Week-end program) and in all Bachelor programs of Business Management and Computer Science are available twice a year in Fall and Spring semesters.

-Minimum passing grade in a course is “C” (2.0 points).
-However, a student must attain at least 2.5 GPA (C+) on aggregate, in order to graduate.
-Other requirements for the award of degree include:
+Minimum passing grade in a course is “C” with (2.0 points).
+However, a student must attain at least 2.0 CGPA for qualifying the undergraduate degree program, and at least 2.5 CGPA for qualifying the graduate degree program.
+Other requirements for the award of degree include:-

 Comprehensive exam is a mandatory requirement for the award of degree in all degree programs.

 The objective is to:

 • Refresh students’ concepts in major areas of their discipline before entering the job market.

 Comprehensive Exam tests the essential knowledge in areas related to the degree program.

 1. Networking & OS

 5. Case Study